ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/spark/spark_deployment.md

      or http://127.0.0.1:8888/?token=392463586bee6e1aa974cd254db8cee79f27ce9334ee22fa
 ```

-{{% notice Note %}} Follow the above mentioned steps for configuring Spark manually or follow the below ansible steps for configuration of Spark in AWS EC2 instance. {{% /notice %}}

 ## Configure Spark by Ansible
 Using a text editor, save the code below to a file called `spark.yaml`.
-It will install the Spark and the required dependencies.
-Below is the YAML file for the Ansible playbook.
+This is the YAML file for the Ansible playbook to install Spark and the required dependencies.

 ```yaml
 - name: Spark config
   hosts: all